 At the build profile page, you can see your branches are listed on the left and commits on the right.

-You can start the build by clicking on the arrow icon to the right of each commit.
+You can start the build by clicking on the Build Now button to the right of each commit.

 Appcircle will start building your application.
 Build log window will open and you can follow build process in realtime.